Arecsu/wine-affinity/README.md

 Wine patches for running Affinity on Linux.

+These patches are used by [run-affinity](https://github.com/Arecsu/run-affinity), a portable, ready-to-use installer for running Affinity on Linux.

 These patches apply cleanly on top of Wine upstream commit [`53d513e6`](https://gitlab.winehq.org/wine/wine/-/commit/53d513e626205d5506b7e959bf73b22fd1c17908) (Wine 11.5).

 ## Patches